A lift of the Seiberg-Witten equations to Kaluza-Klein 5-manifolds: Kaluza--Klein circle bundles

 The curvature $2$-form $F_A\in \Omega^2(X,i\mathbb{R})$ satisfies

 \begin{defn} The Riemannian metric

-is called the Kaluza--Klein metric on $Y$. \end{defn} The metric $g_Y$ has the following properties: \begin{itemize} \item The horizontal bundle $H=\mathrm{ker}\,A$ is orthogonal to the circle fibres. \item $g_Y|_H=\pi^*g_X$. \item $g_Y(K,K)=1$, i.e.~the circle fibres have length $2\pi$. \item $K$ is a Killing vector field for $g_Y$, i.e.~$L_Kg_Y=0$. \end{itemize} The Kaluza--Klein metric $g_Y$ on $Y$ is completely characterized by these properties.
+is called the {\em Kaluza--Klein metric} on $Y$.
+We call the principal circle bundle $Y\rightarrow X$ over a Riemannian manifold $(X,g_X)$ together with the Kaluza--Klein metric $g_Y$ for a connection $A$ on $Y$ a {\em Kaluza--Klein circle bundle}. \end{defn} The metric $g_Y$ has the following properties: \begin{itemize} \item The horizontal bundle $H=\mathrm{ker}\,A$ is orthogonal to the circle fibres. \item $g_Y|_H=\pi^*g_X$. \item $g_Y(K,K)=1$, i.e.~the circle fibres have length $2\pi$. \item $K$ is a Killing vector field for $g_Y$, i.e.~$L_Kg_Y=0$. \end{itemize} The Kaluza--Klein metric $g_Y$ on $Y$ is completely characterized by these properties.

-Let $L\rightarrow X$ be the complex line bundle with $c_1(L)=e$.
-We can define $L$ as the complex line bundle associated to $Y$ via the standard representation of $S^1$ on $\mathbb{C}$.
-Then $L$ has a Hermitian metric and $Y$ can be thought of as the unit circle bundle in $L$.
-The connection $A$ on $Y$ induces a connection (covariant derivative) on $L$, also denoted by $A$. \begin{lem} The pullback $\pi^*L\rightarrow Y$ is a trivial complex line bundle which has a preferred, tautological trivialization. \end{lem} \begin{proof} The pullback $\pi^*Y$ is a principal $S^1$-bundle over $Y$ with total space given by
+Let $E\rightarrow X$ be the complex line bundle (unique up to isomorphism) with $c_1(E)=e$.
+We can define $E$ as the complex line bundle associated to $Y$ via the standard representation of $S^1$ on $\mathbb{C}$.
+Then $E$ has a Hermitian metric and $Y$ can be thought of as the unit circle bundle in $E$.
+The connection $A$ on $Y$ induces a connection (covariant derivative) on $E$ which is compatible with the Hermitian metric and vice versa. \begin{lem} The kernel of $\pi^*\colon H^2(X;\mathbb{Z})\longrightarrow H^2(Y;\mathbb{Z})$ is $\mathbb{Z}e$. \end{lem} \begin{proof} Recall from Convention \ref{convention} that $X$ is assumed non-empty and connected, hence $H^0(X;\mathbb{Z})\cong\mathbb{Z}$.
+The claim is then equivalent to exactness of the Gysin sequence